Davidcode2/SoftwareArchitectureLab1/frontend_notes.md

 # Node.js

 Javascript runtime environment
-Node.js is an asynchronous event driven engine
+Node.js is an asynchronous event driven engine.
+Includes useful functionality out of the box like HTTP.
+Can be extended using npm.

 # MongoDB

 MongoDB does not store data in rows and columns but instead stores data in json documents.
 What is a schema?

+MongoDB places itself between Key-Value Stores (Redis) and Relational Databases

 ## MongoDB Atlas